mum0n/autocatalysis/idle_thoughts.md

 title: What is this?
 ---

-Musings upon a lifetime of observations
+Musings upon a lifetime of observations .. to come